pmfarley/SNO-AzureStackHCI/README.md

 **e.
 Click on the '_Download Discovery ISO_' button.**

-Save this file for use in a later step, when creating the Virtual Machine for SNO.
+Save this ISO file for use in a later step, when creating the Virtual Machine for SNO.

  ![image](https://user-images.githubusercontent.com/48925593/192833572-c3976b7e-da62-430c-ad46-6ab635504e0e.png)